 The denial of a payee/claimant appeal serves as the final action on a claim.
 A payee/claimant may not file a civil suit until the payee/claimant has filed an appeal with Fiscal Service and received Fiscal Service's appeal decision.

-If the settlement check is not received, the payee/claimant must report non-receipt of the check to Fiscal Service.
+If the settlement check is not received, the payee/claimant must report non-receipt of the settlement check to Fiscal Service.
 Fiscal Service will initiate tracer actions to determine the status of the settlement check.
 If the settlement check has not been negotiated (outstanding status), the check is canceled by UCC and Fiscal Service will issue a second settlement check to the payee/claimant or may forward the funds to the DO.

 Lost-in-transit items are U.S. Treasury checks that have been negotiated and subsequently lost by a financial institution, lost or stolen between the financial institutions, or the financial institutions and the FRB.